Drake University: History

 In 1887, the Iowa College of Pharmacy affiliated with Drake University and operated as one of the colleges of the university, until 1906, when it was discontinued.
 Drake was without a pharmacy school until 1939, when the Des Moines College of Pharmacy Corporation, which separated from Des Moines University in 1927, was dissolved and the college's staff and facilities became part of Drake University.

 In 1931, the women's dormitory opened—the first on-campus student residence built since the university's founding.
 In 1937, ground was broken on commencement day for Cowles Library, now the university's primary library.
 In 1939, a new men's dormitory was completed, which included a student union, dubbed "The Kennel".
 In 1963, Kirk Residence Hall opened, then Meredith Hall opened, in 1965, opening the door for the College of Liberal Arts and the School of Journalism.
 During the height of nationwide student protests in 1970–culminating in the Student Strike of 1970–a bomb exploded inside Harvey Ingham Hall.
 No one was injured, but windows were shattered in nearby Meredith, Fitch and Herriott Halls.
-Ingham was decimated, but repaired.
+Ingham was decimated but repaired.
 The largest building on campus, the Harmon Fine Arts Center, opened in 1972.
 The Olmsted Center, Drake's student union building, opened in 1974.

 On September 17, 1969, the Drake student newspaper, The Times-Delphic, published what appears to be the first documented account of the Paul is dead hoax.
 No articles published prior to this piece about the supposed death of Paul McCartney are evidenced, although fellow Times-Delphic reporter and musician Dartanyan Brown, one of the sources for the article, recalled hearing about the hoax from other musicians and reading about it in some underground newspapers.

 In 1992, the Knapp Center opened as home to the men's and women's basketball teams, and the women's volleyball team.
 It contains four racquetball courts, five basketball and volleyball courts, a 200-meter track, and a weight training center.
 The facility hosted President Bill Clinton in 1996.

-In September 2010, Drake launched the distinctlyDrake Campaign to support its successful $200 million capital fundraising campaign to become "one of the nation’s very best institutions of higher learning."